Tai-Pan (film): 1968 MGM proposed version

-Martin Ransohoff of Filmways bought the rights in 1966 in conjunction with MGM for $500,000 plus a percentage of the profits.
+Martin Ransohoff of Filmways bought the rights to the novel by James Clavell in 1966 in conjunction with MGM for $500,000 plus a percentage of the profits.
 Clavell would write the script and co-produce.
 At the time Clavell was also working as a filmmaker, directing Sidney Poitier in To Sir, with Love.

 Patrick McGoohan was announced to play Dirk Struan (the first of a two-picture deal he had with MGM) with Michael Anderson attached to direct.
 Carlo Ponti came in as co-producer.
 However the movie would have cost an estimated $26 million (later reduced to $20 million) and was postponed.
 It lingered on for a number of years before being finally cancelled when James T. Aubrey took over as president and cancelled the project.

 Late 1970s proposed version

-In 1975 Run Run Shaw had bought the rights from MGM and wanted to collaborate with Universal Studios to make a $12 million film.
+In 1975, Run Run Shaw had bought the rights from MGM and wanted to collaborate with Universal Studios to make a $12 million film.
 Carl Foreman wrote a screenplay, but the film was not made.

-In the late 1970s Georges-Alain Vuille obtained the rights and George MacDonald Fraser was hired to adapt the novel.
+In the late 1970s, Georges-Alain Vuille obtained the rights and George MacDonald Fraser was hired to adapt the novel.
 Fraser's script met with approval – Vuille hired him to write a sequel – Richard Fleischer was attached to direct, and Steve McQueen agreed to star for a reported fee of $3 million.
 McQueen dropped out of the project but was still paid $1 million.
+Fraser thought Oliver Reed would have been ideal casting for the role of Brock.

 Roger Moore became briefly attached, with John Guillermin mentioned as director of a possible mini-series.
 However finance could not be arranged.
 Moore said: "If it's offered to me again I'll do it".
 Quite frankly, it's one of the best scripts I've ever read".
 For a time Sean Connery was mooted as star for director Martin Ritt.
 "I've always wanted Sean to do it", said Clavell.
 Vuille eventually lost the rights and Fraser's script was not used in the final film.

 Eventual production

-The popularity of the novel and TV series of Shōgun made Tai Pan continually attractive to filmmakers.
-In late 1983 Dino De Laurentiis bought the rights.
+The popularity of the novel and miniseries Shōgun made Tai Pan continually attractive to filmmakers.
+In late 1983, Dino De Laurentiis bought the rights.
 He set up the film with Orion.
-Sean Connery turned down the lead role.
+Connery turned down the lead role.
 The film was directed by Daryl Duke and starred Bryan Brown, who had worked together on The Thorn Birds.
 It was the first English-language film shot in China.
 Shooting was extremely difficult, due in part to abundant red tape.
 De Laurentiis later claimed filming in China was a big mistake.